vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 *   A input file format can have type `variant`, `position`, and `range`.
 Command `vtools import` can only import data from variant-based files (because it imports variants).
 In comparison, command `vtools update` can update existing variant using all three types of input files.
 *   Format options can be used to customized how to import/export data using the format.

-(:toggleexample Examples: Show details of a format:) If you would like to know the details of one specific format, you can use command `vtools show format FORMAT`,
+<details><summary> Examples: Show details of a format</summary> If you would like to know the details of one specific format, you can use command `vtools show format FORMAT`,